Video to turn your CEO into a rockstar for your audience

 When it comes to their overall video strategy CEO videos don’t often get the priority they should (they get more priority for internal comms than they do for external but again if the video isn’t well executed for internal comm’s its still not going to generate ROI for the time and effort it takes to create), many marketers want to (naturally) focus on the candy content and less on the substance content because the candy content more often than not draws eyeballs and the substance content takes time to grow its audience.

-Good news is all of these three reasons can be easily overcome and if you put in place the right strategy, execute the content with the right approach and team and deliver it effectively to your audience you can turn your CEO into a rockstar CEO for your audience.
+Good news is that all three reasons can be easily overcome and if you put in place the right strategy, execute the content with the right approach and team and deliver it effectively to your audience – you CAN turn your CEO into a rockstar CEO for your audience.

 Getting the appropriate amount of time and maximising its use

 As we’ve already stated time for CEO’s is precious, so don’t waste it.

 With the right planning and the right team of expert video content makers you can effectively capture content to support up to eight videos from a single 60 minute sit down with your CEO.